 Learn the language

-With free Mandarin lessons, we try to make it as easy as possible for you to learn the language.
+With free Mandarin lessons, we try to make it as easy as possible for you to learn the language when moving to China.
 And this one is a given, the more you can communicate with the local people, the more you’re going to enjoy your time here.
 Even if you can only utter a few phrases, people will appreciate it and you’ll have smiles directed at you all around.

-We hope you’ve gained an insight into what life in China is like.
+We hope you’ve gained an insight into what moving to China can be like.
 And there will always be some things that don’t make sense, like why ATMs only give 100 RMB notes even though that’s far too big for most shops, or why babies never wear nappies but parents don’t have a concern holding them, and where is the refrigerated milk?!
+But other than those things, people leave with an amazing array of memories, stories and friendships.

 China is so vast and ever changing, you can only ever truly understand it by coming here.
 We hire native English speaking teachers all year round, apply today and join our ever growing community of expats in China!